 Talk about neurobiological interval training!!
-See the table below for a brief overview of how specific tennis skills may give rise to unique developmental assets for young players.
+See the table below for a brief overview of how specific tennis skills may give rise to particular developmental assets for young players.

 Tennis Skill Developmental Asset Navigating play, between-point breaks, Wiring into young brain emotion regulation / weather conditions, mind-body preparedness inhibitory control = major life asset.
-Habitual (nutrition, sleep, stress), and opponent / use of "The Power of the Pause" has partner social dynamics to bring best human implications for social relationships, school, self and best athletic competitor to match. work, play - basically everything in life!
-Mind-body integration (proprioception, Wires rich cross-network connectivity spatial skills, cognition, emotion) required to between executive control and default mode move to ball, make contact, then place it in a network, which supports inhibitory control, specific location calls for constant micro and executive function, cognitive flexibility, macro-level recalibration of the entire creativity, may develop brains wired to skate physiologic system. to "where the puck is going to be."
-Learning to play and developing mastery is an Philosophy of learning as a journey embeds evolving process of 2 steps forward, one step during a sensitive (sticky) period in brain back - leaning into stress and learning from development.
-Expectation of failure and loss failure to grow. as a pre-requisite for growth.
-Aerobic and anaerobic exercise.
-Mind-body benefits of interval training 112-114 Mental and physical (full-body) workout.
-Preventive health / mind-body medicine ^{60 115} 2-4 players spread out across a tennis court.
-Lower risk of injury vs contact & other sport Scoring (player is never safe - open ended A project or job is never over till over - stress test!), can be up 6-0, 5-0 (40-love) and requires concerted focus till the very end - still lose! constant strategizing and adaptation.
+Habitual (nutrition, sleep, stress), and opponent / use of "The Power of the Pause" has partner social dynamics to bring best human implications for social relationships, school, self and best athletic competitor to match work, play - basically everything in life!
+Mind-body integration (proprioception, Wires rich cross-network connectivity spatial skills, cognition, emotion) required to between executive control and default mode move to ball, make contact, then place it in a network, which supports inhibitory control, specific location calls for constant micro and executive function, cognitive flexibility, macro-level recalibration of the entire creativity, may develop brains wired to skate physiologic system to "where the puck is going to be."
+Learning to play and developing mastery is an Learning as a journey - in school and in life - evolving process of 2 steps forward, one step becomes embedded in neural wiring as back - leaning into stress and learning from general process-orientation, with built-in failure to grow. expectation of failure and loss as a pre- requisite for growth 2-4 players are spread out across a tennis Lower risk of injury vs contact sports & court. others.
+Scoring (player is never safe - open ended A project or job is never over till over - stress test!), can be up 6-0, 5-0 (40-love) and requires concerted focus till the very end - still lose! constant strategizing and adaptation.
 No clock - play ends when match is over - Grit, discipline, perseverance - constant reset which can be many minutes or many hours! required - one point is all required to change momentum - adaptive mindset for life.
 No refs.
 Players call their own lines, scores, Character muscle-building opportunities and make in-the-moment judgment calls. abound!
 Player is on their own - no coaching, no time- Builds self-efficacy, growth mindset, stressouts and no subs. management, confidence, competence.
-"Open skill" sports (dynamically changing, Executive function, cognitive flexibility, unpredictable, externally paced) - tennis, inhibitory control, temporal processing basketball, squash speed ^{116, 117}
+"Open skill" sports (dynamically changing, Executive function, cognitive flexibility, unpredictable, externally paced) - tennis, inhibitory control, temporal processing basketball, squash speed ^{112, 113}

-In short, the cognitive load required by tennis fires up the three major networks - each with its own unique set of attributes - holding the kind of dynamic back-and-forth conversation that draws on comprehensive elements of our neural circuitry^{18, 116, 118}.
-Indeed, the pattern of crossnetwork conversation required by on-court play is essential for building the very skills required to learn, grow, and develop a sense of mastery in the sport!
+In short, the cognitive load required by tennis fires up the three major networks - each with its own unique set of attributes - holding the kind of dynamic back-and-forth conversation that draws on comprehensive elements of our neural circuitry^{18, 112, 114}.
+Indeed, the pattern of cross-network conversation required by on-court play is essential for building the very skills required to learn, grow, and develop a sense of mastery in the sport!